Bill Oddie

-William Edgar Oddie (born 7 July 1941) is an English actor, artist, birder, comedian, conservationist, musician, songwriter, television presenter and writer.
-He was a member of comedy trio The Goodies.
+William Edgar Oddie (7 July 1941 – 25 July 2026) was an English comedian, conservationist, television presenter and writer.
+He was a member of the British comedy trio The Goodies.

-A birder since his childhood in Quinton, Birmingham, Oddie has established a reputation as a naturalist, conservationist, and television presenter on wildlife issues.
-Some of his books are illustrated with his own paintings and drawings.
-His wildlife programmes for the BBC include Springwatch and Autumnwatch, How to Watch Wildlife, Wild in Your Garden, Birding with Bill Oddie, Britain Goes Wild with Bill Oddie and Bill Oddie Goes Wild.
+A birder since his childhood in Quinton, Birmingham, Oddie later established a reputation as a naturalist, conservationist, and television presenter on wildlife issues.
+Some of his books were illustrated with his own paintings and drawings.
+His wildlife programmes for the BBC included Springwatch and Autumnwatch, How to Watch Wildlife, Wild in Your Garden, Birding with Bill Oddie, Britain Goes Wild with Bill Oddie and Bill Oddie Goes Wild.

-Early life
+Early life and education

-Oddie was born on 7 July 1941 in Rochdale, Lancashire, but moved to Birmingham at a young age.
-He was raised by his father, Harry Oddie, and grandmother, Emily.
+William Edgar Oddie was born on 7 July 1941 in Rochdale, Lancashire, but moved to Birmingham at a young age.
+He was raised by his father, Harry Oddie, and his grandmother, Emily.
 His father was assistant chief accountant at the Midlands Electricity Board.
-His mother, Lilian, was diagnosed with schizophrenia and, during most of his youth, was hospitalised at the Barnsley Hall Hospital psychiatric facility.
-He was educated at Lapal Primary School, Halesowen Grammar School (now The Earls High School, Halesowen) and King Edward's School, Birmingham, an all-boys direct grant school, where he captained the school's rugby union team.
-He then studied English literature at Pembroke College, Cambridge.
+His mother, Lilian, was diagnosed with schizophrenia and, for most of his youth, was hospitalised at the Barnsley Hall Hospital psychiatric facility.
+He was educated at Lapal Primary School, Halesowen Grammar School and King Edward's School, Birmingham, an all-boys direct grant school, where he captained the school's rugby union team.
+He then studied English literature at Pembroke College, Cambridge, and graduated in 1963.

 Career

 Comedy

-Whilst at Cambridge University Oddie appeared in several Footlights Club productions.
-One of these, a revue called A Clump of Plinths, was so successful at the Edinburgh Festival Fringe that it was renamed Cambridge Circus and transferred to the West End in London, then to New Zealand, and to Broadway in September 1964.
-Meanwhile, still at Cambridge, Oddie wrote scripts for and appeared briefly in TV's That Was the Week That Was.
+Whilst at Cambridge University, Oddie appeared in several Footlights productions.
+One of these, a revue titled A Clump of Plinths, was so successful at the Edinburgh Festival Fringe that it was renamed Cambridge Circus and transferred to the West End in London, then to New Zealand, and to Broadway in September 1964.

-He appeared in Bernard Braden's television series On The Braden Beat in 1964.
-Subsequently, he was a key member of the performers in the BBC radio series I'm Sorry, I'll Read That Again, where many of his musical compositions were featured.
-Some were released on the album Distinctly Oddie (Polydor, 1967).
+From 1964 to 1973, he was a key member of the cast of the BBC radio series I'm Sorry, I'll Read That Again, which was developed from Cambridge Circus.
+He composed and performed the show's theme tune as Angus Prune and usually performed a comic song which he had composed for each show.
+Some of his songs were released on the album Distinctly Oddie (Polydor, 1967).
 He was one of the first performers to parody a rock song, arranging the traditional Yorkshire folk song "On Ilkla Moor Baht'at" in the style of Joe Cocker's hit rendition of the Beatles' "With a Little Help from My Friends" (released on John Peel's Dandelion Records in 1970 and featured in Peel's special box of most-treasured singles), and singing "Andy Pandy" in the style of a brassy soul number such as Wilson Pickett or Geno Washington might perform.

-In many shows he would do short impressions of Hughie Green.
+His other contributions to ISIRTA included impressions of Hughie Green and a regular part as Grimbling, the wrinkled retainer of Lady Constance de Coverlet.